How long does it actually take to port a number?

 • Errors in spelling

-In order to reduce your risks for number rejection, you can:
+In order to reduce your risk for number rejection, you can:

-• Reach out to your existing provider to confirm what information they have on file for you
+• Reach out to your existing provider to confirm the information they have on file for you

 • Contact the new carrier and request a port-in for your existing phone number well in advance